gsprochette/Review-TD-Learning-with-constrained-gradients/README.md

 In order to run the baseline, you must first install tensorflow (https://www.tensorflow.org/install/) and activate the corresponding environment:
 The openai baseline library must also be installed (https://github.com/openai/baselines)

+To run algorithms containing neural networks, install the version 0.4.0.
+It your package manager has not upgraded to this version yet, it may be necessary to compile it from source (see https://github.com/pytorch/pytorch).

 Projection on the Baird environment can be tested using:
 `python main_baird.py`
 and the GridWorld environment can be tested using: